imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 Let's explore the .prototype object.

 In JavaScript, there are many ways of creating an Object.
-One way is using constructor function.
+One way is using a constructor function.
 Following is how you create a constructor function :

     function SmartPhone() {}